jamescurran/jamescurran.github.io/_posts/2013-05-01-code-tuneup-dataconvert.md

       }
     }

-(note: Here Paul is using a rather cool technique using reflection to fill the object, which to understand, you really should read the [article](http://www.code-magazine.com/article.aspx?quickid=1305031&page=1). )
+(note: Here Paul has a rather cool technique using reflection to fill the object, which to understand you really should read the [article](http://www.code-magazine.com/article.aspx?quickid=1305031&page=1). )

 So, what needs to be fixed fix?
 Again, the problem is using generics, but not using them enough.
 You'll see that we have a type parameter, `T`, and a parameter which is a Type, `typ`.
 They have to refer to the  same type, or bad things happen.
 So, why are we specifying the same type two different ways?